 Mailchimp is one of the most popular Email Marketing Platforms on the market.
-Their platform is built for small businesses and as a result, is one of the easiest Email Marketing Platforms.
+Their platform is built for small businesses and as a result, is one of the easiest Email Marketing Tools.

 Every feature on the platform is easy to understand and use.

-- Advanced personalization, A/B testing, segmentation and ability to merge tags.
+- Advanced personalization, A/B testing, segmentation, and the ability to merge tags.